kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_quality_description.md

-Identify and fix issues early, meet coding standards, and ensure continuous enhancement.
+Quality features are responsible for providing solutions that help identify and address issues early, meet coding standards, and ensure continuous improvement.